 Access to the popular Jackson Hollow climbing area by vehicle lies 2.6 miles north of the East Trigg Tower trailhead.
 It is just a quarter mile after Trigg Tower Road merges with Ozark Road.
-There is a stop sign across the road from Zion Church Cemetery, proceed about 300 yards and turn right on "Glen St. Falls road" at the house with the green roof.
+There is a stop sign across the road from Zion Church Cemetery, proceed about 300 yards and turn right on "Glen St. Falls Road" at the house with the green roof.
+The road is also known as Jackson Falls Road.
 Drive two miles to the creek crossing where there will be parking.
 You can also cross the Bay Lake spillway and follow trail 049 north for a 5.3 mile loop shown on map 11.
 You will want to return to Jackson Hollow so keep these directions.

-Group Photo from a Trail Society lead hike to Jackson Falls on April 4, 2015
+Group Photo from a Trail Society led hike to Jackson Falls on April 4, 2015